-According to the latest report by IMARC Group, titled “Shrimp Market: Global Industry Trends, Share, Size, Growth, Opportunity and Forecast 2019-2024”, the global shrimp market size reached 4.66 Million Tons in 2018.
-Shrimp is one of the widely consumed seafood species which belongs to the largest class of crustaceans, known as Malacostraca.
+According to the latest report by IMARC Group, titled “Shrimp Market: Global Industry Trends, Share, Size, Growth, Opportunity and Forecast 2020-2025,” the global shrimp market size reached a volume of 5.10 Million Tons in 2019.
+Shrimp is one of the most widely consumed seafood species, which belongs to the largest class of crustaceans, known as Malacostraca.
 It is a small, free-swimming invertebrate marine animal with a laterally compressed and elongated body.
-It can be found in both shallow and deep water as well as in streams and freshwater lakes.
-As it is a rich source of calcium, iodine, vitamin D and B3, zinc, protein, and omega-3 fatty acids, it is widely used to aid weight loss, lower blood pressure, relieve eye fatigue, improve bone and brain health, and reduce the risk of developing cardiovascular disease.
+Nowadays, shrimp is increasingly being used in a variety of cuisines as it is a rich source of essential nutrients like calcium, iodine, vitamin D and B3, zinc, protein, and omega-3 fatty acids.
+It helps in losing weight, lowering blood pressure, relieving eye fatigue, improving bone and brain health, and reducing the risk of developing cardiovascular diseases.

-On account of sedentary lifestyles and elevating income levels, frozen shrimp products have gained immense popularity among consumers.
+Frozen shrimp products have gained immense popularity among consumers on account of sedentary lifestyles and elevating income levels.
 This can also be accredited to their easy availability, longer shelf-life and lower prices in comparison with fresh shrimp.
-Moreover, as shrimp consumption helps in battling cancer and protecting the skin from premature aging, the growing awareness among consumers about these advantages has resulted in the increasing demand for shrimp products across the globe.
-Further, governments in numerous countries are encouraging shrimp production by offering fiscal reliefs and incentives to farmers.
-For instance, the Marine Products Exports Development Authority (MPEDA) in India is promoting shrimp culture through cluster farming approach.
-Similar initiatives are also being taken in Thailand, Vietnam and China which is anticipated to attract new investors in the industry.
-Looking forward, the market volume is projected to reach 5.83 Million Tons by 2024, expanding at a CAGR of 3.73% during 2019-2024.
+Moreover, the growing awareness among consumers about the advantages of shrimp consumption, such as it helps in battling cancer and protecting the skin from premature aging, has resulted in the increasing demand for shrimp products across the globe.
+Furthermore, governments in numerous countries are encouraging shrimp production by offering fiscal reliefs and incentives to farmers.
+For instance, the Marine Products Exports Development Authority (MPEDA) in India is promoting shrimp culture through a cluster farming approach.
+Similar initiatives are also being taken in Thailand, Vietnam and China, which is anticipated to attract new investors in the industry.
+Looking forward, the market is projected to reach a volume of 7.28 Million Tons by 2025, growing at a CAGR of 6.1% during 2020-2025.

-- Region-wise, the market has been divided into major shrimp producing and consuming regions.
-The key shrimp producing regions include China, India, Indonesia, Vietnam, Thailand, Ecuador and Others.
-On the other hand, leading shrimp consuming regions include the United States, China, Europe, Japan and Others.
-Amongst these, China represents both the largest producer and consumer.
+- Region-wise, the production of shrimp was dominated by China.
+Other major regions include India, Indonesia, Vietnam, Thailand, Ecuador and others.
+On the other hand, the major shrimp consuming regions are the United States, China, Europe, Japan and others.

 IMARC Group is a leading market research company that offers management strategy and market research worldwide.
 We partner with clients in all sectors and regions to identify their highest-value opportunities, address their most critical challenges, and transform their businesses.